XiAnzheng-ID/RansomPyShield-Antiransomware/README.md

 * Ransomware sometimes still can Encrypt some of your file (because my app is signature less , behaviour less , and depends on the honeypot files)
 * Doest detect fileless ransomware eg(Screenlocker or Disklocker like Petya) (this will be fixed when YARA Rule added on my second thesis)
 * Some ransomware can bypass this app by killing the process or check where's my honeypot file and skip it (i probably know how to fix this?)
-* DONT EVER COMPILE IT USING PyInstaler/Cx_Freeze/Nuitka , it will spam your cpu core and thread to Bluescreen
 * Bug on terminal Menu(i will fix it as soon as possible or when GUI is ready)

 # To Be Added on my second thesis